Npfries/blog-manager/README.md

 ![admin-blog relationship diagram](./docs/admin-blog-relationship-diagram.png)

+When a post is published or modified, the post services publishes an event to the POST_MODIFIED exchange, which is consumed by the blog service.
+When the blog service consumes an event, it fetches the post information from the post service.

+While the post information could be included in the event, posts are of unknown size, and could be subject to change in the future.
+In order to minimize memory pressure on rabbitmq, only the post ID is sent in the event.
+In addition, the post service does not contain author information other than by reference, so the blog service would still need to fetch the author information from user service in either case.

+Once the blog service has assembled the necessary information from the post service and the user service, it "publishes" the post by storing a static HTML file in the `/usr/local/apache2/htdocs/` directory of the running httpd service in a subdirectory matching the pattern of /<user_handle>/<post_title> so httpd can servce the static blog post at the URL `http://blog.localhost.com/<user_handle>/<post_title>`.

+The code for generating the slug for the blog post is shared between the admin interface and the blog service, so the admin dashboard can eagerly display a link to the blog post without requiring a notification from the blog service.

 TODO:

 - Rewrite as a monolithic Next.js application (I jest, but really, this would've saved considerable time and effort, though I don't think it would've provided nearly the same learning experience)